Black Is King: Set design

 Various pieces of art were added to the sets in Black Is King.
 For the "Mood 4 Eva" sequence, Beyoncé borrowed some of her mother Tina Knowles-Lawson's art pieces.
-In the mansion used for the video, a painting by Derrick Adams was placed on the walls, as well as sculptures by Woodrow Nash, whose work fuses Benin art with Art Nouveau.
-Ugo Rondinone's sun sculptures, which symbolize rebirth and renewal, were featured in the "Already" video in order to reflect the film's motif of the 'circle of life'.
+The mansion used for the video featured a painting by Derrick Adams on the walls, along with sculptures by Woodrow Nash, whose work fuses Benin art with Art Nouveau.
+Additionally, the main piece featured throughout the sequence is Sagrada Familia by Irina Goldenfish, prominently appearing in various scenes.

+Ugo Rondinone's sun sculptures, symbolizing rebirth and renewal, were also prominently featured in the "Already" video to reflect the film's motif of the 'circle of life'.
 The circle motif is also reflected by the inclusion of Lee Broom's Hanging Hoop Chair.

 African-American Flag was featured in the film; the piece was created by David Hammons in 1990 to represent the marginalization of African-American artists and is seen as a symbol of black liberation.
-A wall of recycled containers was used in the "Water" video as a reference to Ghanaian installation artist Serge Attukwei Clottey as well as to environmentalism.
+A wall of recycled containers was used in the "Water" video as a reference to Ghanaian installation artist Serge Attukwei Clottey and environmentalism.

 Statues that were on the "Keys to the Kingdom" set, including one of a black woman with a child wrapped on her back, were intended to inspire young black children, with director Ibra Ake saying: "Just seeing that as a black man, coming from America, I'm like, yeah this is opposite of what I have to inspire me growing up.
 You just don't get to see representation like that or black people honored in that way."
 Director Jenn Nkiru explained how on the set of the "Brown Skin Girl" video, there was "a huge presence of life", specifically a lot of flowers and plants, representing the themes of growth and nurturing.
 The "Ja Are E" set consisted of a hearse converted into a party vehicle with neon lights, symbolizing the prince's "reckless effervescence", according to director Blitz Bazawule.

 The church featured in the "Nile" and "My Power" videos was painted fully in white by a team of over 100 people working for 38 hours straight, to reflect the use of white as a symbol of mourning in certain cultures.
 According to production designer Hannah Beachler, the solemn nature of the funeral in "Nile" and the celebratory nature of "My Power" not only reflects the protagonist's journey, but also symbolizes Black Is King's message of "mourning what we were in order to celebrate what we are".
 The Bese Saka adinkra symbol was placed on the floor of the church to signify power, abundance and unity.
 8-foot tall, 10-foot wide and 3-foot deep arches covered in a black-and-white print were added to the set.
 The arches were inspired by Alejandro Jodorowsky's 1973 film The Holy Mountain, bringing "the piece into an abstract and modern space".
 According to director of photography Santiago Gonzalez, the set represented "a temple dedicated to the power of femininity, sisterhood and motherhood".